offerfluffy/Promise-Practice/README.md

-Sure!
-Here's your full explanation of JavaScript Promises, starting with **your wording** and blending it naturally into a complete, structured explanation:

----

 # 📘 JavaScript Promises – The Complete Guide

 A **Promise** is an object that represents the **eventual completion (or failure)** of an asynchronous operation.